yozba/animation_shift/README.en.md

 ## UI

-- Animation Offset Shift Enabled
+- Animation Offset Shift Enable
-  - Enable the function. **Auto Keying will be disable when this option enabled**
+  - Enable the function. **Auto Keying will be disable when this option enabled.**

-## Movie
+## Video

 Under construction